satrec-initiative/Faster_RCNN_for_DOTA/README.md

 1. MXNet from [the offical repository](https://github.com/dmlc/mxnet).
 We tested our code on [MXNet@(commit 62ecb60)](https://github.com/dmlc/mxnet/tree/62ecb60).
 Due to the rapid development of MXNet, it is recommended to checkout this version if you encounter any issues.

-2. Python 2.7.
-We recommend using Anaconda2 to manage the environments and packages.

-3. Some python packages: cython, opencv-python >= 3.2.0, easydict.
+2. Some python packages: cython, opencv-python >= 3.2.0, easydict.
 If `pip` is set up on your system, those packages should be able to be fetched and installed by running:
 ```
 pip install Cython
 pip install opencv-python==3.2.0.6
 pip install easydict==1.6
+pip install mxnet-cu101==1.5.1
 ```
-4. For Windows users, Visual Studio 2015 is needed to compile cython module.
+3. For Windows users, Visual Studio 2015 is needed to compile cython module.

 ## Requirements: Hardware